 John Menendez first came to Camp Timberlake as a 10-year-old camper in the summer of 2001.
 During his summers as a camper, counselor and program director, camp became a second home to him and he is thrilled to now serve as Director.
 John grew up in Atlanta, Georgia and graduated from Vanderbilt University where he met his wife, Catherine, who shares his passion for summer camp and serves as co-director.
+Along with their sons, Peter and Thomas, (and dog, Taylor), John and Catherine are all summer, all the time.

 For John and Catherine, Timberlake is home, and they want every boy to feel the same way.